The Magistracy comprises three magisterial districts. All magistrates exercise co-ordinate jurisdiction. Magistrates hear and determine:

 All complaints and information for summary conviction offences, i.e. to be tried in the Magistrate’s Court or indictable offences, i.e. to be tried by a Judge and Jury in the High Court.

 - Such civil matters as provided by statue.

-The Chief Magistrate is the Accounting Head of the magistracy, whereas the Senior Magistrate is the Administrative Head.
+The Chief Magistrate is both the Accounting Head and Administrative Head of the Magistracy.

 There are five magistrates attached to the magistracy.

-- Senior Magistrate - Kingstown Court No 1
+- Senior Magistrate - Kingstown Court No 1- Kingstown Magistrate's Court

 - Magistrate - District 2 Court